 Mary, did you know that your baby boy would one day rule the nations?

-End of the Millennial Kingdom
+The End of Jesus' Millennial Kingdom

 Unfortunately, not even Jesus' direct rule over the world for a thousand years will solve the problem of human sinfulness.
+Thus, the Millennial Kingdom will also end in human failure.

 Conclusion

 Instead of putting our hopes and dreams in the hands of corrupt human politicians, let's recognize that what the world needs is Jesus.
-Let's put our hope not in the next election, but in Jesus' second coming.
+Let's not put our hope in the next election, but in Jesus' second coming.

 Jesus is indeed our Prince of Peace (Isaiah 9:6).
-Let's trust Him as the source of our personal peace this advent season, and into the new year.
+Let's trust him as the source of our personal peace this advent season, and into the new year.

 Footnotes: